bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 7. Close the release milestone after all fixed issues are closed.
 8. Fast-forward `develop` to `master` and push `develop`.

 If a published artifact is wrong or missing, assume the Central release is immutable.
-Fix the release lane, ship a patch release, and fold the patch into the existing GitHub release only if the user asks for that specific presentation.
+Fix the release lane and ship a patch release.
+Fold the patch changes into the parent release notes using the release-note decision tree above; keep any patch GitHub release body as a short pointer to the ranged parent notes unless the user explicitly asks for a standalone patch story.

 Useful checks: